groundlens-dev/hamiltonian-ai/README.md

 - a **boundary** that is just as important: as a *general* optimizer, geometric structure does not beat Adam or SGD.

-The one-line summary: *geometric structure is a useful diagnostic and a niche stability tool — not a general performance win.*
+For our journey, *geometric structure is a useful diagnostic and a niche stability tool — not a general performance win.*

 ## Contents